 EVIDENCE OF POLICIES

-The Supplier shall upon Commencement Date of the first Contract and within 15 Working Days after the renewal of each of the Insurances, provide evidence, in a form satisfactory to the Authority, that the Insurances are in force and effect and meet in full the requirements of this DMP Schedule 14.
+The Supplier shall upon Commencement Date of the Dynamic Marketplace Agreementand within 15 Working Days after the renewal of each of the Insurances, provide evidence, in a form satisfactory to the Authority, that the Insurances are in force and effect and meet in full the requirements of this DMP Schedule 14.
 Receipt of such evidence by the Authority shall not in itself constitute acceptance by the Authority or relieve the Supplier of any of its liabilities and obligations under this Agreement.

 AGGREGATE LIMIT OF INDEMNITY